 A similar approach could be adopted to integrate marine electronics.

 Consolidation drastically reduces the amount of necessary wiring and rack space while providing equal or better functionality.
 Updates and upgrades are also much easier.
 Safe interconnectivity is also now possible, allowing mobile devices access to appropriate functionality while isolating critical functions to separate and secure virtual machines.

 Isolation of software functionality via virtualization can improve the reliability and security of marine electronics.
-However, isolation is not the complete story for trusted computing, so I will be addressing the other two pillars of security (assurance and monitoring) in future blogs.
+However, isolation is not the complete story for trusted computing.
+There is also assurance and monitoring to consider.